Container Makeover

 “Houseplants that have been living in a small container too long stop thriving because they become root bound,” says Shumate.
 “Moving them to a larger container gives them room to spread out.”
 The plants’ textural leaves and variety of colors make them an interesting option for spicing up containers, she notes, and adding in a few colorful annuals results in a blooming, budget-friendly combo.
 “Don’t be afraid to mix things up,” she adds.
 “You’ll get a look that’s more personal and often more interesting.”

-Container Maintenance:
+Container Maintenance

 During moderate temperatures, water approximately every three days, allowing the container to dry out between waterings.
 During high heat, check daily.
 Fertilize once per month.